 How to Fix a Retirement Shortfall (Things You’d Rather Not Do)

 Besides cutting your spending, there are several other ways to close the gap.
 None of them are ideal, but it’s important to know your options in case you find yourself with expectations that can’t be fulfilled (yet).
+Several tips to help you retire are below.

 Work longer: From the category of Least Popular Solutions, you can work longer.
 Doing so is surprisingly powerful: